Velimir-Avramovski/payrolls-system/payroll-frontend/README.md

-Backend application in JavaEE that simulates a payment menagment system.
+Frontend client application in JavaEE that simulates a payment menagment system.

 ## Run